ShaheenHossain/eagle-12.1/doc/reference/orm.rst

 .. versionadded:: 8.0

-    This page documents the New API added in Eagle ERP 8.0 which should be the primary development API going forward.
+    This page documents the New API added in Eagle 8.0 which should be the primary development API going forward.
 It also provides information about porting from or bridging with the "old API" of versions 7 and earlier, but does not explicitly document that API.
 See the old documentation for that.